 The window and door sensors work with your central home security system and monitoring to trigger a sound or an alarm.

 There is a long list of sensor types that can be used around your home or in your place of business.
 Flood sensors, such as the zWave water detector, can save you from thousands in water damage, and freeze sensors can protect your pipes.
 Sensors within your security system can be personalized to assuage your concerns.

 Glass break sensors are often placed around windows or sliding glass doors and will detect the noise created by breaking glass.
-These resolve the concern of homeowners who have window contact sensors but worry about someone simply breaking the glass and not triggering the sensor.
+These resolve the concern of property owners who have window contact sensors but worry about someone simply breaking the glass and not triggering the sensor.